Login

 What is a Shark Class Dredge?

-The Shark Class Conventional Dredge combines a conventional dredge-operating configuration with modular design for ease of transportation.
-The Shark is often used by sand and gravel producers and contractors.
-Standard discharge sizes range from 10 inches through 24 inches.
-For more information, please consult DSC’s Shark page.
+The Shark Class Conventional Dredge combines a conventional dredge-operating configuration with modular design for easy transportation.
+Often used by sand and gravel producers and contractors, the Shark's standard discharge sizes range from 10 to 24 inches.
+For more details, refer to DSC's Shark page.

 Where can I find replacement parts?